sinclare210/Sinclair-s-Portfolio/README.md

 ### Useful resources

-- [Vercel issue](https://favicon.io/) Helped with conversion an image to favicon.
+- [Favicon Converter](https://favicon.io/) Helped with conversion an image to favicon.